sbrauer/Audrey/docs/source/introduction.rst

 The search found Dale's ``Person`` object.
 As you might guess, if there were lots of results they would be batched with "next" and "prev" links.

 Well that wraps up this introduction.
-It didn't cover all of Audrey's functionality and nuances, but hopefully it provided a sufficient taste.
+It didn't cover everything, but hopefully it provided a sufficient taste.